Nianze/jump/tech-note-consistent-hashing/consistent_hashing.md

 ### Trivia

-Authors of the 1997 consistent hashing paper went on to found Akamai and building big CDNs with consistent caching.
+Authors of the 1997 consistent hashing paper went on to found Akamai and build big CDNs with consistent hashing.

 ### Further reading